pismute/coroutine-tutorial/tutorial.md

 ## Forcing a Generator

 **Forcing** a generator causes it to be consumed in its entirety at a given time.
-This is is potentially a blocking operation.
+This is is potentially a blocking operation and will force all the side-effects of the generator to bubble up.

 One of the most common ways of forcing a generator is to cast it into a list or list comprehension.